Mazzy96/BRKGA4RPMSPs/README.md

     To enable the warm-start feature, activate the corresponding warm-population function in brkga.py.

-To request the data used in the PMSP problem, please contact the author.
+To request the data used in the PMSP problem for benchmarking the BRKGA and MILP approaches, please contact the author at khadivi.maziyar@gmail.com.
+Alternatively, the instance generator may be used to generate instances for both methods.